Staying Ahead in the Packshed: Improving Postharvest Equipment and Building Guidance for Fruit and Vegetable Farms

 Practices

-• Crop Production: food product quality/safety, postharvest treatment, season extension types and construction, water management, winter storage
+• Crop Production: food product quality/safety, postharvest treatment, season extension, water management, winter storage

 • Education and Training: demonstration, extension, farmer to farmer, technical assistance, workshop